-Multidisciplinary research at the crossroads of psychology, neuroscience, and biophysics.
+Multidisciplinary research at the crossroads of psychology, physiology, and neurobiology.

 Because the map is not the territory